 Do you love a great charcoal-grilled steak but wish you could smoke the occasional rack of ribs?
-This is a dilemma that most people with a smoker run in to.
+This is a dilemma that most people with a smoker run into.
 What is a person to do, buy a smoker and a grill?

 Well, the Char-Griller Smokin Pro might be a great option for you.
 It looks like a traditional offset smoker, but the main chamber has an adjustable charcoal burning tray.
-Additionally, there is a traditional firebox on the side of the main chamber for smoking or to use as a small grill.
+Additionally, there is a traditional firebox on the side of the main chamber for smoking or use as a small grill.

 Note: most links in this article are Amazon.com Affiliate links, see Affiliate Disclosure, thank you.

 PROS: Let’s start with the reason we would buy this unit, you can grill a steak, burger, or anything you would like on the large non-stick cast iron grill grates.
 An adjustable charcoal rack inside the main chamber makes it easy to control your fire for the perfect sear.

 The barrel is industry-standard heavy gauge steel but the bottom is double plated to stand the test of time.
 The side-mounted firebox has a door with a damper for easy airflow adjustments.

 When it is time to load the firebox for smoking the charcoal drawer slides out, this feature makes it easy to remove ashes and add charcoal or wood to continue smoking without opening either chamber’s top door.
 Finally, the wood shelves on the left and front are a great place to rest tools or sauces.